Atari4800/gpu-scraper/README.md

 # GPU Hunter
 ## Overview
-GPU Hunter is a linux program designed to help a user keep track of a store's stock of GPU products and will notify the user when the wanted item is in stock and available to purchase.
+GPU Hunter is a Linux app designed to help a user keep track of a store's stock of GPU products and will notify the user when the wanted item is in stock and available to purchase.

 -----

 ## How to install
 *Linux*:
 1. Clone this repo with `git clone https://github.com/Atari4800/gpu-scraper.git`
-2. make sure `build.sh` is executable: if not, run `chmod +x build.sh`
+2. Make sure `build.sh` is executable: if not, run `chmod +x build.sh`
-2. run `sudo ./build.sh` (sudo is needed to install dependancies properly)
+2. Run `sudo ./build.sh` (sudo is needed to install dependancies properly)

 -----------